 At the same time, Shermer explained, there are exceptions such as self defense, war, and executions.
 These exceptions do not wipe out the provisional morality that murder is wrong.
 Likewise, most societies have considered human cannibalism wrong, yet most persons would understand the reasoning and actions of the 16 Andean plane wreck survivors who resorted to eating deceased passengers as a last-ditch way to stay alive.

 Consider one more example.
 Stealing is wrong, but this can be mitigated or involve extenuating circumstances.
 A man with literally no money or food who swipes a bucket of friend chicken to feed his children their first meal in two days would be looked at differently than an online hacker who helps himself to millions in ill-gotten gain for the thrill of it and to prove that he can.
 Our legal system would almost certainly treat these offenders differently, yet Biblical justice calls for no distinction to be made and for the punishment to be as harsh for the destitute family man as the affluent cyber criminal.

 Sources of provincial morality can include parents, peers, mentors, society, teachers, solitary reflection, life experiences, books, culture, and one’s conscience.
 Shermer noted that since the Enlightenment, “religious-based theocracies have been replaced with Constitution-based democracies, and the result was the abolition of slavery and torture, the democratic rule of law, the decline of violence,” and the granting of rights to minorities, women, gays, and animals.

 Prager and Turek insist our rights come from God, but the Bible endorses execution for blasphemy and for practicing Wicca instead of embracing freedom of speech and religion; it favors slavery over emancipation; it requires stoning to death for a woman having premarital sex instead of forbidding cruel and unusual punishment; and the Torah includes no prohibition on warrantless searches or self-incrimination.
-To see just how in how in error Prager’s and Turek’s assertion is, contrast the First Commandment with the First Amendment.
+To see just how in error Prager’s and Turek’s assertion is, contrast the First Commandment with the First Amendment.
 The former mandates worship of the Abrahamic god under penalty of death.
 The latter guarantees the right to worship any god or goddess or none at all.